GamesCreed

 Grab your crucifix and face demonic entities in The Exorcist: Legion.

-Fear is a complex feeling the brain triggers when in danger.
+Fear is a complex feeling that the brain triggers when in danger.
 In our sedentary and mundane lifestyles, we crave to recreate that moment when we most feel alive, even when the threat is virtual, and nothing can hurt us.
 Hailed as the scariest movie of all time by many, The Exorcist is a film that sparked hordes of fans of the horror genre and converted many more with its horrific depiction of demonic possession and the helpless action of a Catholic priest in the face of such an incomprehensible foe.

 Developed by VRMonkey and Wolf & Wood and published by FunTrain, The Exorcist: Legion is the perfect VR haunted house experience in 5 distinct flavors.
 Each chapter offers a unique horror adventure that will get on your nerves one way or another.
-A church, tight corridors, a mental ward, and catacombs have all their appeal as you frantically move forward trying to solve the case of the poor possessed souls by an unexplained entity.
+A church, tight corridors, a mental ward, and catacombs all have their appeal as you frantically move forward, trying to solve the case of the poor possessed souls by an unexplained entity.

 Deftly paying homage to the source material, fellow fans of the film that defined the horror genre will have plenty to relish here.
 The title uses the classic shocking soundtrack first witnessed in the original movie, giving that distinctly eerie feeling that only these sounds can evoke.
-Disgusting bugs like cockroaches and flies, flickering lights, and a corroded sensation of each building you visit instantly let you know that something is wrong here.
+Disgusting bugs like cockroaches and flies, flickering lights, and a corroded sensation in each building you visit instantly let you know that something is wrong here.

 The Exorcist; Legion, PSVR2, Review, Gameplay, Screenshot, GamesCreed